kfisch2/README-generator/README.md

   ## Installation
   Clone this repository, install Node.js, and run the command "node index" in your terminal.
-See video for further instruction.
+Watch this video for further instruction.

   ## Usage
   Quick and easy way to generate a README.md file that includes important and necessary information.